F3Cherokee/slackblast/README.md

 # Deployment

 Go to Azure App Services > Deployment Center and set up an integration with your Github repo where you forked this repo and have the Slackblast code.
 Azure will create a main\_<your-azure-appname>.yml file under .github/workflows folder, but it should be hidden by default and you should not need to worry about it.
 Whenever you make any change to your `main` branch, it will deploy the most recent code.

+Set the python version to 3.10 and set the startup command in the Configuration -> General Settings to:

+`python -m uvicorn app:app --host 0.0.0.0`

 Here is further reading if you want to know what is going on under the hood.